nejohnson2/research-notes/sdr_installation.md

 # SDR Installation

 > Note: This installation script is not complete.
 Pyqt4 must be install in order to use gr-gsm!
+This is a huge problem!!!
+Qt4 is not being supported anymore.
+It may be possile to install it in the short term (in order to use gr-gsm) but in the long term it will be migrated to Qt5.  [read more](http://stackoverflow.com/questions/39690404/brew-install-qt-does-not-work-on-macos-sierra)

 After many long hours, I've finally been able to build gnuradio.
 Below are steps to repeat.